Cookie Monster’s real name is Sid.

 Ralph Lauren’s real name was Ralph Lifshitz.

-Pantheism is belief that God did not create the universe, but rather the universe is God.
+Pantheism is the belief that God did not create the universe, but rather the universe is God.

 By using big data, Wal-Mart determined that people stock up the most on strawberry Pop-Tarts and beer before a hurricane.